-- (1) The Company entered into several patent license agreements and development contracts of intellectual property for a total contract amount of approximately NT\$12.7 billion.
-Royalties and development fees payable in future years was NT\$4.6 billion as of December 31, 2013. - (2) The Company entered into several construction contracts for the expansion of its factory premises.
-As of December 31, 2013, these construction contracts amounted to approximately NT\$6 billion and the unpaid portion of the contracts was approximately NT\$2.1 billion. - (3) The Company entered into several operating lease contracts for land and offices.
-These renewable operating leases will expire in various years through 2033.
+- (1) The Company entered into several patent license agreements and development contracts of intellectual property for a total contract amount of approximately NT\$14.5 billion.
+As of December 31, 2014, the unpaid portion of royalties and development fees in future years are NT\$3.2 billion, of which NT\$1.8 billion have been accrued. - (2) The Company entered into several construction contracts for the expansion of its factory premise.
+As of December 31, 2014, these construction contracts amounted to approximately NT\$11.7 billion and the unpaid portion of the contracts in the future years is approximately NT\$5.2 billion.

+(3) The Company entered into several operating lease contracts for land and office.
+These renewable operating leases will expire in various years through 2034.
 Future minimum lease payments under those leases are as follows: